• Skip to primary navigation

 money = feelings

 We’ve been taught, if we were taught anything about money, that it’s about spreadsheets and calculators.
 It should be rational and reasonable.
-But then we go to open the AmEx bill with our spouse or partner, and suddenly we find ourselves in a fight.
+But then we go to open the AmEx bill with our spouse or partner, and suddenly, we find ourselves in a fight.

-If money is all about spreadsheets, how does greed fit in your spreadsheet?
+If money is all about spreadsheets, how does greed fit in a spreadsheet?
 How about fear?
 How about the concern that you’re not going to be able to provide the life for your kids that you hoped?

 -Carl